High-Risk PACU Case Triage Method

 Key Takeaways

-• Start every Phase I PACU case with a 60-second stability scan: airway, breathing, circulation, neurologic status, temperature, pain, surgical site, and lines.
+• Open every Phase I case with a 60-second stability scan in fixed order: airway, breathing, circulation, neuro/temperature, surgical site, lines, then escalation.

-• A deteriorating trend is higher priority than an isolated normal value, especially after opioids, regional anesthesia, blood loss, or high-risk surgery.
+• A deteriorating trend outranks any single normal value, especially after opioids, neuraxial anesthesia, blood loss, or high-risk surgery.

-• Tie each cue to the likely anesthesia, surgical, and comorbidity risk instead of treating all PACU arrivals as routine emergence.
+• Tie each cue to the specific anesthetic, surgical, and comorbidity risk rather than treating all arrivals as routine emergence.

-• Remediation should classify misses as content gaps, priority errors, scope errors, or stem-reading errors so review time is targeted.
+• Classify every miss as a content gap, priority error, scope error, or stem-reading error so review time is aimed precisely.

 The 60-second PACU triage loop

-Integrated CPAN cases usually begin with a patient who has just crossed from anesthesia care to nursing recovery.
-Do not read the stem as a list of random findings.
-Read it as a risk map: what did the anesthetic do, what did the surgery threaten, what comorbidity reduces reserve, and which finding is changing fastest?
+Integrated Certified Post Anesthesia Nurse (CPAN) cases begin with a patient who has just crossed from anesthesia care into Phase I nursing recovery.
+The exam, built by the American Board of Perianesthesia Nursing Certification (ABPANC), draws roughly 65 to 70 percent of items from this immediate post-anesthesia phase.
+Do not read the stem as a random list of findings.
+Read it as a risk map: what did the anesthetic do, what did the surgery threaten, which comorbidity reduces reserve, and which value is changing fastest?

-Use this sequence before looking at the options:
+Run this loop before you look at the answer options:

-1. Airway - Is the airway open, protected, and positioned for the procedure?
+1. Airway - open, protected, and positioned for the procedure?

-2. Breathing - Is ventilation adequate, not just oxygen saturation acceptable?
+2. Breathing - is ventilation adequate, not just the saturation number?

-3. Circulation - Is perfusion stable compared with baseline and operative events?
+3. Circulation - is perfusion stable versus baseline and operative blood loss?

-4. Neuro and exposure - Is emergence expected, temperature safe, pain controlled, and bleeding visible?
+4. Neuro and exposure - emergence on time, temperature safe, pain controlled, bleeding visible?

-5. Escalation - Does the patient need anesthesia, surgeon, rapid response, blood bank, or a higher level of care now?
+5. Escalation - does this patient need anesthesia, the surgeon, a rapid response, blood bank, or higher level of care now?

-A 68-year-old patient with obstructive sleep apnea, diabetes, and chronic kidney disease arrives after laparoscopic colectomy.
-The handoff includes difficult mask ventilation, 900 mL estimated blood loss, hydromorphone in the last 20 minutes, and a warming blanket started late.
-Current findings are BP 92/54, HR 118, RR 8 with snoring, SpO2 91% on 4 L nasal cannula, temperature 35.5 C, and a saturated abdominal dressing.
+A 68-year-old with obstructive sleep apnea, diabetes, and chronic kidney disease arrives after laparoscopic colectomy.
+Handoff: difficult mask ventilation, 900 mL estimated blood loss, hydromorphone 1 mg IV 20 minutes ago, late-started warming.
+Current: blood pressure 92/54, heart rate 118, respiratory rate 8 with snoring, oxygen saturation 91 percent on 4 L nasal cannula, temperature 35.5 C, saturated abdominal dressing.

 The unsafe move is to chase one number.
-Increasing oxygen may improve the saturation while ventilation worsens.
-Giving more opioid may worsen obstruction.
-Treating hypothermia matters, but airway and perfusion are immediate threats.
-The nurse should open and support the airway, call for help according to unit policy, assess ventilation and bleeding, maintain IV access, anticipate fluid or blood replacement, and notify anesthesia and the surgeon with concise trend data.
+Cranking up the oxygen can lift the saturation while ventilation quietly worsens; giving more opioid deepens obstruction; treating hypothermia matters but trails airway and perfusion.
+The correct sequence: open and support the airway, call for help per unit policy, assess ventilation and the bleeding source, protect IV access, anticipate fluid or blood replacement, then notify anesthesia and the surgeon with concise trend data.
+Notice that two threats (hypoventilation and hypovolemia) coexist — you stabilize the airway at the bedside while activating help for the bleeding.

 Priority cue table